cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 ##### ECS on EC2
 - run the daemon as a container
-- x-ray container as "sidecar"
+- x-ray container as "daemon"
-	- one side car per app container
+	- one side car per ec2 instance

 ##### ECS on Fargate
 - x-ray container as "sidecar"